Social Democrats (Kyrgyzstan): Representation of the party in government

-There are 30 cities in the Kyrgyz Republic, in a number of them elections to city councils were held in the period 2020-2022, the Social Democrats party took part in 11 of them, and was held in 7 cities, including in the capital of the Republic.
+There are 30 cities in Kyrgyzstan, in a number of them elections to city councils were held in the period 2020–2022, the Social Democrats party took part in 11 of them, and was held in seven cities, including in the capital of the Republic.
 The party is officially represented by factions in city councils in Kant, Shopokov, Orlovka, Kemin, Cholpon-Ata and Bishkek.
 In the elections on April 10, 2022, the party managed to get its deputies into the city council of Kara-Balta.
 Seidbek Atambaev won a victory in his constituency in his native Chui region, becoming the representative of the Social Democrats party in the Parliament of the Kyrgyz Republic.

 International connections of the party

 The leadership of the "Social Democrats" maintains close ties with the Socialist International.
-At his request, in May 2022, the Secretary General of the Socialist International, Luis Ayala, came to Kyrgyzstan, which resulted in the official demand of the Socialist International to the authorities of Kyrgyzstan to send Almazbek Atambaev, still in prison, for a medical examination.
+At his request, in May 2022, the Secretary General of the Socialist International, Luis Ayala, came to Kyrgyzstan, which resulted in the official demand of the Socialist International to the authorities of Kyrgyzstan to send Almazbek Atambayev, still in prison, for a medical examination.

-In turn, the chairman of the Social Democrats Temirlan Sultanbekov thanked Ayala for her attention to the fate of the founder of the social democratic movement in the Kyrgyz Republic Almazbek Atambayev and said that it is planned to create a group under the Socialist International that will “observe and respond” to the trials in which they participate as accused representatives of the Social Democrats.
+In turn, the chairman of the Social Democrats Temirlan Sultanbekov thanked Ayala for his attention to the fate of the founder of the social democratic movement in the Kyrgyz Republic Almazbek Atambayev and said that it is planned to create a group under the Socialist International that will “observe and respond” to the trials in which they participate as accused representatives of the Social Democrats.